 Understand your audience.
 A deep understanding of the audience’s demographics can help determine what kinds of memes to create and if the strategy is appropriate.
 Edgy memes are widely popular among millennials, but may not be appropriate for some audiences, such as older folks.
 Older audiences prefer inspirational memes.
 Consider first testing a meme on a small segment of your audience, using the audience targeting capabilities of Facebook or another social media network.

 Understand your brand.
-Snarky memes are inappropriate for many brands, namely brands that desire a more formal, high-brow image.
+Snarky memes are inappropriate for many brands, especially brands that desire a more formal, high-brow image.
 Still, some high-end brands, such as Gucci, have created effective memes.
 The key is to post memes that align with your brand’s image.
+“Don’t get so caught up in trying to create a viral meme that you sacrifice your brand’s personality,” said Erika Montgomery at Three Girls Media.
+“Social media success is dependent on the consistency of your brand’s tone.”

 Understand your purpose.
 Memes are best for creating a good feeling about the brand and fostering a connection.
+Memes that are thinly disguised ads fall flat and may prompt criticism.
 Soft-pedal overt product promotion.
 If you do promote a product, make it humorous.

 Be careful.
 Avoid race, gender and controversial issues.
 Also beware of implying an endorsement.
-Brands sometimes include an image of their product in memes, but if the product is the main focus, they meme becomes an ad.
-Determine the brand’s risk level and desired tone and voice and create guidelines that all team members understand and follow.
+Brands sometimes include an image of their product in memes, but if the product is the main focus, the meme becomes an ad.
+Determine the brand’s risk level and desired tone and voice; create guidelines that all team members understand and follow.

 Require reviews.
+Feedback from friends and colleagues can offer fresh perspectives and worthwhile suggestions.
 One person can easily make an error in judgment and create and distribute a distasteful meme.
-A review by the social media team or higher-up can prevent inadvertent miscues.
+Careful proofreading techniques, a review by the social media team or a higher-up can prevent inadvertent miscues.

 Be understandable.
 The strength of memes is their ability to succinctly communicate a common feeling.
 Obscure images and complex wording will likely fall flat.
-“If the meme you create is irrelevant or unrelatable, it will not garner engagement.
-A good meme often hits on a universal feeling or a situation many people have found themselves in,” writes Alyse Carbonell for Karwoski & Courage.
+Irrelevant or unrelatable memes won’t garner engagement.
+A good meme often hits on a universal feeling or common experience.

 Have fun.
 Lightheartedness is the best approach.
 “The greatest aspect of meme marketing is that it allows most any company, no matter how staid its typical image, to create something memorable in a spirit of fun,” advises Cheryl Conner, founder of SnappConner PR.